P1zzamn-Caleb/Weighted_Wins/README.md

 # Weighted Wins Hoops

-A data-driven college basketball ranking website focused on evaluating teams using the weighted wins algorithm and statistical analysis.
+A data-driven college basketball ranking website focused on ranking teams using the weighted wins algorithm.

 ## Website